forestgeo/ctfs/README.md

     -   To install **ctfs** see the section *Installation* and to learn how to use it see help files as you would normally do for any R package, i.e. with `help(FUNCTION)` or `?FUNCTION`.
 Alternatively, go to <https://forestgeo.github.io/ctfs/>.

     -   To install the CTFS R Package and to learn how to use it, go to <http://ctfs.si.edu/Public/CTFSRPackage/>.

+-   Added some functions, to facilitate development.
+E.g. to identidy undocumented arguments, or to build a website automatically.
+These funcitons are in `R/ft-*.R`, where `*` is anything.
+These functions depend on some packages additional to those on which the original CTFS R Package depend (such packages are now declared in `DESCRIPTIONS`, under `Imports:` or `Suggests:`).